alphaloc1013/Item-Catalog/README.md

 ## 5. Change the SSH port from 22 to 2200.
    Make sure to configure the server firewall before changing the port to 2200.
 Otherwise, you will lose    your machine.

-   Locate the line port 22 in the file /etc/ssh/sshd_config and edit it to port 2200,
+  ## Locate the line port 22 in the file /etc/ssh/sshd_config and edit it to port 2200,

     $ nano /etc/ssh/sshd_config

-   Restart the SSH service usign $ sudo service ssh restart.
+   ## Restart the SSH service usign $ sudo service ssh restart.

     $ service ssh restart

 ## 6. Creating a new user called grader, and generating a SSH key pair for grader.

-   - Add User grader
+   ## Add User grader

     $ sudo adduser grader

-   - Give Sudo Access to grader and set NOPASSWD
+   ## Give Sudo Access to grader and set NOPASSWD

     $ sudo nano /etc/sudoers.d/grader

-   -Edit the following line to this file
+   ## Edit the following line to this file

    grader ALL=(ALL) NOPASSWD:ALL

-   - Generate a keypair and push it to server.
+   ## Generate a keypair and push it to server.
 Use your local machine to generate a key pair

     $ ssh-keygen

-   Push it to server: Create .ssh directory in home of server machine.
+  ## Push it to server: Create .ssh directory in home of server machine.
 And follow the commands to push and authorize the key      for SSH login.

     $ mkdir .ssh
     $ touch .ssh/authorized_keys

-   Copy and paste the key from your local machine, usign nano editor:
+  ## Copy and paste the key from your local machine, usign nano editor:

     $ nano .ssh/authorized_keys

-   Changing permission of .ssh and .ssh/authorized_keys
+  ## Changing permission of .ssh and .ssh/authorized_keys

     $ chmod 700 .ssh
     $ chmod 644 .ssh/authorized_keys

 ## Prepare to deploy project